northpolesec/santa/docs/deployment/migration.md

 nav_order: 7
 ---

-# Migrating from Google Santa to NPS Santa
+# Migrating from Google Santa to North Pole Security Santa

 ## Overview
-This guide outlines the migration process from Google Santa to NPS Santa, designed to ensure a smooth transition with minimal security coverage gaps.
+This guide outlines the migration process from Google Santa to North Pole Security (NPS) Santa, designed to ensure a smooth transition with minimal security coverage gaps.

 If you are not currently running Google Santa, you can skip this doc and go straight to [Getting Started](getting-started.md).

 ## Prerequisites
 - Active Google Santa installation
-- MDM (Mobile Device Management) - If you do not use an MDM jump to [Installing NPS Santa](#2-install-nps-santa)
+- MDM (Mobile Device Management)
+    - If you do not use an MDM jump to
+[Installing NPS Santa](#2-install-nps-santa)
 - NPS Santa installer package